US Soldier Faces Charges for Using Classified Info in Prediction Markets

 The rise of prediction markets has led to various platform options.
 These tools vary significantly in terms of functionality, user base, and cost:

-As the landscape shifts, platforms increasingly vie for users, making it essential to choose wisely depending on interests and ethical considerations.
+As the landscape shifts, platforms increasingly vie for users, making it essential to choose wisely depending on interests and ethical considerations, particularly as new developments in longevity science are promising alternative approaches to health management.

 While prediction markets offer exciting opportunities, navigating this space is fraught with potential pitfalls: